 She is a Fellow of IEEE, a Fellow of the International Association for Pattern Recognition (IAPR) as well as a Pioneer of the Solid Modeling Association.
 She is an IEEE Computer Society Golden Core Member and a member of the IEEE Honor Society IEEE-HKN.

-She is the editor-in-chief of the IEEE Transactions on Visualization and Computer Graphics (TVCG) and served as an associate editor for IEEE TVCG from 2004-2008.
+She has been the editor-in-chief of the IEEE Transactions on Visualization and Computer Graphics (TVCG) from 2015-2018, and served as an associate editor for IEEE TVCG from 2004-2008.
 De Floriani is currently an associate editor of ACM Transactions on Spatial Algorithms and Systems, GeoInformatica, and Graphical Models.
 She has served on the program committees of over 150 leading international conferences, including several IEEE conferences, and has contributed to many conferences in a leadership capacity.